 Packing less and less has become something of a game to me.
 How much can I leave at home and still have everything I need to travel comfortably?
 Can I challenge myself to smaller and smaller bags?
+This makes finding the best carry-on luggage super important.
 With each trip, I reevaluate what goes in my backpack and what stays behind.
 Andy and I have streamlined our packing lists, and we often combine our things into one main bag plus daypacks.
 Here’s a look at my favorite luggage for traveling carry-on only.

 REI Trail 40L Backpack